ImageMagick v6 Examples --

 [IM Output]

 This is the reverse of 'Color_Dodge', equivalent to inverting all the input and output images.
-The result is that that the background image is darkened by a dark masking image, while white produces no darkening.
+The result is that the background image is darkened by a dark masking image, while white produces no darkening.

 Its formula is: 1 - ( (1-Dest) / Src)